UC San Diego

 • Search committees work independently from the hiring authority to screen, interview, and recommend job candidates for a final selection.

-1. Identify individuals who would make valuable contributions to the interview panel or search committee.
+1. Identify individuals who are qualified to determine the qualifications of candidates selected for an interview to serve on the interview panel or search committee.

-• Consider individuals inside and outside the department, including staff, faculty, and students.
+• Consider individuals inside and outside the department.

 2. Invite individuals to become members of the interview panel or search committee.